davidainman/atlas-data/featuresets/SocCaus.md

 [TOC]

 ## What?
-Sociative causation is a particular type of causation where the causer not only makes the causee do an action but also participates in it ([Shibatani and Pardeshi 2022](Source#cldf:shibatani2002causative); [Zúñiga and Kittilä](Source#cldf:zuniga2019voice)).
+Sociative causation is a particular type of causation where the causer not only makes the causee do an action but also participates in it ([Shibatani and Pardeshi 2022](Source#cldf:shibatani2002causative); [Zúñiga and Kittilä 2019](Source#cldf:zuniga2019voice)).
 [Shibatani and Pardeshi (2022)](Source#cldf:shibatani2002causative) distinguish three semantic subtypes of sociative causation, for which [Guillaume and Rose (2010)](Source#cldf:guillaume2010sociativecausative) provide the following paraphrases:

 - joint action	‘make someone do something by doing it with him/her’
 - assistive	‘help someone do something’